 Elder care services are notoriously expensive, and countless seniors and their relatives prefer to keep the intimate task of caregiving in the family.
-These and many other factors have led more than 40 million Americans to step in and provide unpaid care for older adults.
-Nearly half (44 percent) of informal caregivers are providing help to an aging parent.
+These and many other factors have led more than 41 million Americans to step in and provide unpaid care for older adults.
+Half of these informal caregivers are providing help to an aging parent or parent-in-law.

-Despite a modern trend towards a more gender-balanced population of family caregivers, the Caregiving in the U.S. 2015 report presented by the National Alliance for Caregiving (NAC) and the AARP Public Policy Institute shows that the majority of caregivers (60 percent) are still female.
-While this margin may seem slim, taking a closer look at the number of hours and the type of care that each gender provides sheds light on how caregiving responsibilities are divvied up amongst men and women.
+Despite a modern trend towards a more gender-balanced population of family caregivers, the Caregiving in the U.S. 2020 report presented by the National Alliance for Caregiving (NAC) and the AARP Public Policy Institute shows that the majority of caregivers (61 percent) are still female.
+While this margin may seem slim, taking a closer look at the type of care that each gender provides sheds light on how caregiving responsibilities are divvied up amongst men and women.

 Differences Between Male and Female Caregivers

 When it comes to parent care, family composition has a direct impact on who is burdened by caregiving responsibilities.
-A 2014 research paper presented at an American Sociological Association meeting found that the amount of care daughters provide their aging parents is primarily affected by the constraints they face (e.g. jobs or childcare), but the amount of caregiving sons contribute is associated only with the presence or absence of other care team members, such as sisters or a parent’s spouse.
+A 2014 research paper presented at an American Sociological Association meeting found that the amount of care daughters provide their aging parents is primarily affected by the constraints they face (e.g., jobs, childcare), but the amount of caregiving sons contribute is associated only with the presence or absence of other care team members, such as sisters or a parent’s spouse.

 “Sons reduce their relative caregiving efforts when they have a sister, while daughters increase theirs when they have a brother,” explains study author, Angelina Grigoryeva, PhD.
 “This suggests that sons pass on caregiving responsibilities to their sisters.”